Game downloads will be throttled to manage internet congestion – TechCrunch

 A blog post by content delivery network Akamai explained a few things it is doing to help mitigate the tidal wave of traffic that the internet’s infrastructure is experiencing.
 Although streaming video is of course a major contributor, games are a huge, if more intermittent, burden on the network.

 Akamai is “working with leading distributors of software, particularly for the gaming industry, including Microsoft and Sony, to help manage congestion during peak usage periods.
-This is very important for gaming software downloads which account for large amounts of internet traffic when an update is released,” the post reads.
+This is very important for gaming software downloads, which account for large amounts of internet traffic when an update is released,” the post reads.

-And Warzone isn’t alone — there are tons of high-profile games being released at a time when many people have nothing to do but sit at home and play games — PC game platform Steam posted a record 20 million concurrent players the other day, and one analysis saw a 400 percent increase in gaming traffic.
+And Warzone isn’t alone — there are tons of high-profile games being released at a time when many people have nothing to do but sit at home and play games — PC game platform Steam posted a record 20 million concurrent players the other day, and one analysis saw a 400% increase in gaming traffic.
 So gaming is bigger than ever, while games are bigger than ever themselves.

 As a result, gaming downloads will be throttled for the foreseeable future, at least in some markets.
 “Players may experience somewhat slower or delayed game downloads,” wrote Sony Interactive Entertainment CEO Jim Ryan in a brief blog post.
 I’ve asked Microsoft, Nintendo and Valve for comment on their approach as well.